lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} based on {{I-D.ietf-lpwan-overview}} terminology represents the architecture for compression/decompression.
-The Device is running applications which produce IPv6 or IPv6/UDP flows.
-These flows are compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
+The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
+These flows are compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
 Resulting information is sent on a layer two (L2) frame to the LPWAN Radio Network to a Radio Gateway (RG) which forwards the frame to a Network Gateway (NGW).
-The NGW sends the data to a SCHC C/D for decompression which shares the same rules with the DEV.
-The SCHC C/D can be located on the Network Gateway (NGW) or in another places if a tunnel is established between the NGW and the SCHC C/D.
+The NGW sends the data to a SCHC C/D for decompression which shares the same rules with the Dev.
+The SCHC C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC C/D. SCHC C/D in both sides must share the same set of Rules.
-This architecture forms a star topology.
-After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (APP).
+After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

 The principle is exactly the same in the other direction.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).
+Each Rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).